Soulifyx/Soulifyx.github.io/Teachers by Age in Singapore/README.md

 		female.domain(level);
 ```

 Each time the year in selection box changes, the update function is called thus rendering a new chart.
-Mappings of the data are done for each category / column from the dataset so they can be used as a domain input for each respective scale.
+In the beginning of update function, mappings of the data are done for each category / column from the dataset so they can be used as a domain input for each respective scale.

 ```javascript
 var options = d3.select("#year")